 where:

-- : the averaged hidden representation (the "centroid" of the context)
+- : the averaged hidden representation (a -dimensional vector representing the "centroid" of the context)

-- : the number of context words (typically for window size )
+- : the number of context words (typically for a symmetric window of size on each side)

-- : the embedding vector of the -th context word (row of )
+- : the -dimensional embedding vector of the -th context word (row of the embedding matrix )

 Each dimension of the averaged embedding is simply the mean of the corresponding dimensions from the individual word embeddings.
 Notice how the averaged vector smooths out the individual variations, producing values that lie between the extremes of the component vectors.